 Cost of groceries in Columbus

 Grocery prices in Columbus are roughly in line with the national average.
 Savvy shoppers who compare prices across shops can stretch their budget further.
 Discount grocers and warehouse clubs are particularly popular with residents looking to trim their weekly spend.
 Notable among these are Save-A-Lot, Aldi, Meijer, Dollar General, and Walmart, which offer some of the most competitive prices in the city.
-Seasonal farmers’ markets are popular and can offer savings on fresh produce.
+Seasonal farmers’ markets are also popular and can offer savings on fresh produce.

 Cost of entertainment and eating out in Columbus